gevulotnetwork/gevulot-docs/firestarter/deploy-provers/prover-packaging.md

 ### Container image

 Once the prover works in the container, then it can be packaged into a VM image:\
-`gvltctl build --container containers-storage:localhost/my_prover:latest -s 250M -o prover.img`
+`gvltctl build --container containers-storage:localhost/my_prover:latest -o prover.img`

-That command uses container image build with _podman_ locally and packages it into a VM image with 250MB disk.
+That command uses container image build with _podman_ locally and packages it into a VM image.

+**NOTE:** This command will build Linux kernel from sources, which may take significant amount of time on small machines.

 ### Containerfile

 Building a VM image from a Containerfile works similarly:

-`gvltctl build --containerfile Containerfile -s 250M -o prover.img`
+`gvltctl build --containerfile Containerfile -o prover.img`

 ## Package GPU accelerated prover